WebPlatformTest/Data/README.md

 Some rules:
 - When testing, always use the default settings of the browser.
 No experimental features enabled.
-- Set the `importance` property of new platforms always to 0 by default.
+- Set the `order` property of new platforms always to 0 by default.
 - Set the `listed` propery of versions of new platforms always to 0 by default.
 - In case of a new version, please do not forget to set the status of the previous version to `legacy`.